-- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships:

-- Emergency Responders

-- Regional BOCES

-- District Consultants - 2.
-Training for school staff working in an incident control capacity may include: - a.
-Individual and group de-escalation techniques - b.
-Non-violent conflict resolution skills and - c.
-Peer mediation - 3.
+- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - 2.
+Training for school staff working in an incident control capacity may include: - Individual and group de-escalation techniques - Non-violent conflict resolution skills and - Peer mediation - 3.
 The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
 Each building has some staff trained in nonviolent conflict resolution. - 4.
 Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 5.
-Procedures relating to building security including utilization of staff and security equipment are as follows: - 1.
+Procedures relating to building security including utilization of staff and security equipment are as follows:24 - 1.
 All authorized staff members are expected to carry their classroom/office keys/swipe cards at all times. - 2.
 All staff members are expected to wear District-issued photo identification badges. - 3.
 After the designated start time of the school day, each school will be appropriately secured. - 4.
-All visitors must report to each building's designated single point of entry and sign in before proceeding further into the building. - 5.
-All contractors assigned to work in any building must first be authorized by the Facilities Department to receive an identification badge, which must be visible at all times when workers are on school property.
-All deliverables and delivery personnel must first be authorized by the Facilities Department, prior to delivery.
-An exception for regular food service deliveries may be made after the vendor has been authorized for the school year.
+All visitors must report to each building's designated single point of entry and sign in before proceeding further into the building.